AngleProtocol/merkl-docs/integrate-merkl/README.md

 description: Guide to integrate Merkl in your app
 ---

-# 👩‍💻 Merkl API - Integrate Merkl to your App

 You can integrate Merkl data directly into your application and use Merkl as a white-label solution.
 However, this is entirely up to you.
 Regardless of your choice, the [Merkl App](https://app.merkl.xyz/) offers a comprehensive interface that provides your users with everything they need to utilize Merkl, including the ability to claim their tokens directly.
 This guide will walk you through the various routes available via the Merkl API.

 <figure><img src="../../.gitbook/assets/merkl-front-integration.png" alt=""><figcaption></figcaption></figure>